 According to research, the success rate of selling to a customer you already have is 60-70%.
 Meanwhile, the success rate of selling to a new customer is only 5-20%.

 Repeat customers also spend up to 67% more than new customers.
 They’re no longer testing the waters with their first purchase, and their chances of making future purchases increase as they make more transactions over their lifetime.

 Loyal Customers Drive Word-of-Mouth Marketing

 Creating customer loyalty can also spark organic discussions about your business, with your customers acting as brand advocates.
-This form of word-of-mouth marketing is a powerful way to generate new leads.
+This form of word-of-mouth marketing is a powerful way to generate new leads and positive online reviews.

-Someone who orders delivery from your restaurant every week is likely to recommend you to their friends and family.
+Someone who enjoys your offering and orders delivery from your restaurant every week is likely to recommend you to their friends and family.
 Loyal customers will tell people about your automotive services when they’re asked where they get their oil changed.

 How to Build Customer Loyalty

 What prompts customers to repeatedly choose your company over a competitor with similar offerings?
 How do you encourage customer loyalty at a time when consumers are becoming increasingly satiated with choices?